Anti-Bullying Statement - please read our policy for further information

 Governors are informed of, and monitor, the numbers of incidents and steps the head teacher and staff have taken to deal with these

-Governors have appointed Mrs Mandy Jones as the Designated Lead for Child Protection leading on bullying related to radicalisation and extremism
+Governors have appointed Mrs Mandy Jones as the Designated Lead for Safeguarding and Child Protection leading on bullying related to radicalisation and extremism

-The role of the head teacher and staff:
+The role of the Executive Head teacher and staff:

 Name: Mrs Mandy Jones Role: Executive Headteacher & Designated Safeguarding Lead.

-All staff are made aware of this policy and its clear links to other key policies.
+This policy is familiar to all staff and its clear links to other key policies.

 The following steps will be taken by staff when dealing with incidents: